 Simply combine the ingredients in a bowl with a wire whisk or shake them up in a jar or whiz them together in a mini food processor.
 And that’s it!
 See?
 Easy-peasy.

-I love making my own from-scratch salad dressings at home because I can use high-quality ingredients and I know exactly what’s going in there…no preservatives or weird, icky additives to worry about.
+I love making my own from-scratch salad dressings at home because I can use high-quality ingredients and I know exactly what’s going in there.
+There are no preservatives or weird, icky additives to worry about!
 In addition, homemade dressing tastes fresher and can always be tweaked and customized to your liking.

 So are you a fan of Mediterranean cuisine?
 Do you adore a good Greek salad?
 Either way, I’ve got your back with this tangy, tasty Greek Salad Dressing recipe!
 It’s perfect on a salad to accompany just about any type of meal, or you can top your salad with some protein to make it a meal in and of itself.
 This dressing also makes a mean marinade for chicken or flank steak or shrimp.